What is it?

-Featuring a powerful CPU/GPU processor, the MARBLE-V1 media processor hardware has six bi-directional SDI connections, four 10GbE SFP+ network interface ports and eight bi-directional discrete AES stereo channels.
-The software app installed determines the functionality.
-App licences are tied to the MARBLE hardware and are for the life of the app until the owner releases or transfers a licence.
+Featuring a powerful CPU/GPU processor, the MARBLE-V1 media processor hardware has six bi-directional SDI connections and four 10GbE SFP+ network interface ports (as well as eight bi-directional discrete AES stereo channels for future products).

 The second 10GbE IP network interface can be used as the protected output for SMPTE ST 2022-7 seamless protection switching or the protect equivalent for ST 2110.
 It protects the stream from lost packets by creating two streams of the same data using different routing to the destination.

 With the potential for networks and IP receivers to not be very tolerant to bursty traffic, the M-GWSDIIP-6 will ensure a nicely constructed IP output with a choice of traffic shaping options.

 Packet shaping, which is compulsory in ST 2110 and optional in ST 2022, follows the “narrow” definition of evenly spaced packets.

 Additionally in ST 2110 there is a choice per flow between TPNL and TPN to give narrow linear or narrow gapped distribution.

 There is also a mode for burst packet distribution with a control for the burst rate limit.
 This is designed for connecting between Crystal Vision and other compatible devices that allow for a reduced transmission delay.